Counselling, Psychotherapy, CBT EMDR.

 I also undertake regular CPD workshops and training courses to keep my work up to date and relevant.

-I am a registered member of the BACP (MBACP) and my work is guided by their ethical code as well as a trainee psychotherapist member of UKCP and UPCA.
+I am a registered member of the BACP (MBACP) UKCP and UPCA and my work is guided by their ethical codes.

 I am insured to provide counselling both in an organisational setting and in private practice.

-I have provided both short term and long term counselling in a number of settings including a local bereavement charity, a general counselling organisation, Let's Talk, which is the local NHS counselling provision, and the MS Society as well as in private practice.
+I have provided both short term and long term counselling in a number of settings including a local bereavement charity, a general counselling organisation, Let's Talk, which is the local NHS counselling provision, the MS Society and Tic+ as well as in private practice.